nbovee/shop-inventory/README.md

 ### Raspberry Pi Setup
 The completed image can be flashed to a Raspberry Pi using the tool Raspberry Pi Imager.

+### Backup Drives
+As a WLAN network, there is no possibility for an offsite backup.
+Instead, the RPi scans for connected USB drives containing a file name `.shopbackup`, and exports the database to that drive.
 ## Acknowledgements

 We extend our sincere gratitude to: